LeoMaurice/BATO-MOUCHE-Stat-App/data/README_dl_data.md

+# Geofabrik
-The files in this archive have been created from OpenStreetMap data and are licensed under the Open Database 1.0 License.
+The files in the Ile-de-France-Geofabrik-free have been created from OpenStreetMap data and are licensed under the Open Database 1.0 License.
 See www.openstreetmap.org for details about the project.